• Revenue Memo

 • 2023: ∼$1.3 billion

-This steady growth shows that WhatsApp is making more money from business messaging, new payment tools, and premium features.
-Next, we’ll look at the main ways WhatsApp earns revenue and how its strategy is changing.
+This steady growth likely indicates that WhatsApp is generating increasing revenue from business messaging, new payment tools, and its premium features.
+What are the primary ways that WhatsApp earns revenue and how is its strategy changing?

 WhatsApp Business Platform and API

-A major driver of WhatsApp's revenue is its Business Platform and API.
+A major driver of WhatsApp’s revenue is its Business Platform API.
 It enables medium and large companies to manage customer communications at scale.
-Businesses pay WhatsApp for sending and receiving messages with customers, integrating the service into their CRM systems, and customer support workflows.
+Businesses pay WhatsApp for sending and receiving customer messages, integrating the service into their CRM systems, and maximizing customer support workflows.

-From a unit economics perspective, the average revenue per user (ARPU) for WhatsApp Business users ranges between ∼$0.24 and ∼$0.26.
-Although modest at the individual level, the scale of WhatsApp's business adoption drives meaningful contribution to overall revenue.
+From a unit economics perspective, the average annual revenue per user (ARPU) for WhatsApp Business users is estimated to be approximately $0.26 in 2025.
+Although modest at the individual level, the scale of WhatsApp’s business adoption drives meaningful contribution to overall revenue.

-Business Platform exemplifies WhatsApp's strategy of monetizing B2C communication: allow companies to proactively message customers while preserving an ad-free user experience for individuals.
+The Business Platform API exemplifies WhatsApp’s strategy of monetizing business-to-consumer (B2C) communication, allowing companies to proactively message customers while preserving an ad-free user experience for individuals.

-Another important pillar of WhatsApp's ecosystem is the "Click-to-WhatsApp" ad format.
-These ads run across Facebook and Instagram and feature a call-to-action button that opens a conversation with a business directly within WhatsApp.
+Another important pillar of WhatsApp’s ecosystem is the “Click to WhatsApp” ad format.
+These ads run across Facebook and Instagram and feature a call-to-action (CTA) button that opens a conversation with a business directly within WhatsApp.

 An example of a Click-to-WhatsApp ad